Faculty Observation Program

-In order to improve the quality of teaching and provide the best educational experience for our students, Academy of Art University conducts formal onsite classroom observations through the Faculty Observation Program.
-This program can provide onsite instructors with strategies for more effective teaching that can result in better support for our students, improved retention, and a more engaging class environment.
+In order to improve the quality of teaching at AAU and provide the best educational experience for our students, we are continuing our Faculty Observation Program this semester.
+This program can provide instructors with teaching strategies that can result in better support for students, improved retention and a more engaging class environment.

-Classroom observations are a direct way to provide instructors with feedback about their approaches and classroom activities, as well as clarify performance expectations held by AAU.
-They can provide an opportunity to showcase an instructor’s strengths, identify areas for improvement, and serve as a training tool by increasing one’s awareness of teaching practices to model, through the criteria provided.
+Classroom observations are a direct way to provide instructors with feedback about teaching approaches and activities, as well as clarify expectations held by AAU.
+They provide an opportunity to showcase your strengths, identify areas for improvement, and serve as a training tool by increasing your awareness of teaching practices to model.

 The Faculty Observation Program is a formal assessment practice, similar to observations conducted at many colleges and universities.

 With this in mind, please use the teaching criteria linked at the bottom of this page as a reference guide to help you with classroom teaching, management, and for meeting AAU expectations.
 The criteria will be used for assessment during the observations, however please also refer to it when teaching your classes every week.
 Use it as a training tool to help you focus on specifics that can make you a more effective instructor.